Introduction to Scrapbooking and Photo Care

 - Album to hold your finished pages

-- One paper stack (these are bound slabs of matching, fun paper) and
+- Pattern paper (these are bound slabs of matching, fun paper) and

-- coordinating solid paper.
-I do not recommend construction paper.
-It is not acid and lignen free, fades quickly and just doesn’t look very nice in the albums
+- NOT construction paper.
+It’s not photo safe, It fades quickly and just doesn’t look very nice in the albums.

 - Double sided sticky tape – the permanent kind.
 The other kind won’t hold your photos on as it’s meant to be temporary